I Just Sent XSS Payloads to the Support Team

 Record created.
 XSS payloads stored.
 Database row 17 now contains my little JavaScript payloads, just waiting for someone to view them in a web interface.

 There was one more.
-An endpoint for creating nomination certificates.
+An endpoint for generating certificates.
 I almost didn’t test it because it felt like overkill.
 But you know what they say about assuming.

 1